medialab/casanova/README.md

 # The reader will also handle gzipped files out of the box
 with casanova.reader('./people.csv.gz') as reader:
   ...

+# If you have `urllib3` installed, casanova is also able to stream
+# remote CSV file out of the box
+with casanova.reader('https://mydomain.fr/some-file.csv') as reader:
+    ...

 # The reader will also accept iterables of rows
 rows = [['name', 'surname'], ['John', 'Moran']]